Skip to Content

 What advice do you have for gay tourists visiting Mongolia?

-Mongolians welcome foreigners and I definitely recommend trying to meet a few locals using social media apps like Grindr, Hornet or Jack'd.
+Mongolians welcome foreigners and I recommend trying to meet a few locals using social media apps like Grindr, Hornet or Jack'd.

-Obviously, head on down to my bar and say hello to meet this very friendly local 🙂
+Head on down to my bar and say hello to meet this very friendly local 🙂

 What are some of the highlights you recommend for gay travelers to Mongolia?